vikky2810/alpaca-image-generator-website/README.md

 Contributions are welcome!
 If you have any ideas, bug fixes, or improvements, feel free to open an issue or submit a pull request.
 Check out our [Contribution Guidelines](link-to-contributing.md).

-## Credits

-- Alpaca images provided by [AlpacaAPI](link-to-alpaca-api).
-- Inspiration and design tips from our favorite alpaca enthusiasts.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ---

-Made with ❤️ by [Your Name]
+Made with ❤️ by Vikram Kamble (Viks2810)..

 Enjoy alpaca-ting! 🌟